 Kajukenbo is known for its street effective, brutal, deadly, overkill approach to self-defense.
 These are only some of the adjectives used to describe this system of martial arts known as Kajukenbo or Kaju.

 Background: In Hawaii, back in the 1940s, Kajukenbo was gaining a reputation for being brutally effective means of defending oneself from the common street criminal.
 Instead of the ancient way of fighting by carrying a sword or spears, modern criminals armed themselves with guns, knives, or clubs.
 Because criminals fought without rules and kicked, punched, gouged, and bit.
 If the unknowing person encountered one of these criminals on the street, you were in for a life or death battle.
 The art of Kajukenbo was designed to win such a fight.

-Ever since its eclectic use of 5 martial arts and it's no-nonsense method to self-defense has contributed to its rapid development and strong reputation as an extremely reliable self-defense system.
+Since then, its use of five martial arts and its no-nonsense approach to self-defense has contributed to its rapid growth and strong reputation as a highly effective self-defense system.

 Kajukenbo is a prime example of American ingenuity.
 It is also America’s first martial art system, having been founded in 1949 in the U.S. Territory of Hawaii.
 One of today’s foremost instructors in Kajukenbo is Gary Forbach from San Clemente, California.
 According to him, Kajukenbo’s inception came about in 1947 when five Hawaiian martial arts masters calling themselves the “Black Belt Society” started on a project to develop a comprehensive self-defense system.